 It's important to hire a licensed solar installer.
 This helps ensure that the work is done properly using current installation best practices.
 The installation crew for a solar photovoltaic (PV) system in Maryland must include a Home Improvement Commission-licensed contractor and a master electrician with at least seven years' experience.
 The contractor installs the panels, while the master electrician handles permit business and hooks the system up to the grid.
 If you're installing a solar water heater, your contracting team must include a master plumber for utility connections and permits.

 Top-notch solar installations should have strong workmanship and performance warranties.
-A workmanship guarantee covers installation defects, such as poor alignment, poor wiring, or cracks in the panels.
-A performance guarantee ensures a minimum energy output.
-Comprehensive guarantees indicate that a solar company believes in its work.
+A workmanship guarantee covers installation issues, such as poor alignment, cracks in the panels, or poor wiring.
+A performance warranty ensures a minimum energy output.
+Comprehensive guarantees show that a solar company believes in its work.

 Incentive Type: Sales Tax Incentive